Ephemeral persistence features and the stability of filtered chain complexes: Isometry Theorem ( di=dm )

 \section{Isometry Theorem (\texorpdfstring{$\di = \dm$}{di=dm})}

-In TDA, it is well-known that, under mild conditions (e.g. $q$-tameness, see \cite{CSGO16}), an isometry theorem holds: the interleaving distance between persistence modules is equal to the bottleneck distance between their \emph{concise} barcodes (cf. \cite{cohen2007stability,chazal2009proximity,cohen2007stability}).
+In TDA, it is well-known that, under mild conditions (e.g. $q$-tameness, see \cite{CSGO16}), a certain isometry theorem holds: the interleaving distance between persistence modules is equal to the bottleneck distance between their \emph{concise} barcodes (cf. \cite{cohen2007stability,chazal2009proximity,cohen2007stability}).
 In our notation, this means that for any degree $k$ and any two FCCs $(C_*,\partial_C,\ell_C)$ and $(D_*,\partial_D,\ell_D)$,

 In this section, we prove an analogous isometry theorem for the \emph{verbose} barcode: the interleaving distance $\di$ between filtered chain complexes is equal to the matching distance $\dm$ between their respective verbose barcodes: